xapi-project/xapi-project.github.io/features/futures/gpu-support-evolution.md

 create a set of VGPU_type objects to represent the vGPU presets which can run on the physical GPU.
 Exactly how these presets are defined is TBD, but a likely solution is via a set of config files as with NVIDIA vGPU.

+__Allocation of vGPUs to physical GPUs__

+For NVIDIA vGPU, when starting a VM, each vGPU attached to the VM is assigned to a physical GPU as a result of capacity planning at the pool level.
+The resulting configuration is stored in the VM.platform dictionary, under pecific keys:

+- `vgpu_pci_id` - the address of the physical GPU on which the vGPU will run
+- `vgpu_config` - the path to the vGPU config file which the emulator will use

+Instead of storing the assignment in these fields, we will add a new database
+field:

+- `VGPU.scheduled_to_be_resident_on (API.ref_PGPU)`

+This will be set to the ref of the physical GPU on which the vGPU will run.
+From here, xapi can easily obtain the GPU's PCI address.
+Capacity planning will also take into account which vGPUs are scheduled to be resident on a physical GPU, which will avoid races resulting from many vGPU-enabled VMs being started at once.

+The path to the config file is already stored in the `VGPU_type.internal_config` dictionary, under the key `vgpu_config`. xapi will use this value directly rather than copying it to VM.platform.

+To support other vGPU implementations, we will add another database field:

+- `VGPU_type.implementation enum(Passthrough|Nvidia|GVT_g)`

+For the `GVT_g` implementation, no config file is needed.
+Instead, `VGPU_type.internal_config` will contain three key-value pairs, with the keys

+- `vgt_low_gm_sz`
+- `vgt_high_gm_sz`
+- `vgt_fence_sz`

+The values of these pairs will be used to construct a value of type `Xenops_interface.Vgpu.gvt_g`, which will be passed down to xenopsd.